gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 ![Real life example of autoscaling](img/autoscale-example.png)

-Each machine on the chart is an independent cloud instance, running build jobs inside of Docker containers.
+Each machine on the chart is an independent cloud instance, running jobs inside of Docker containers.

 [ce]: https://gitlab.com/gitlab-org/gitlab-ce